Daily Activities

 IASPOINT Booster Facts for UPSC

-• Statutory Genesis: The MPC is a statutory body constituted under Section 45ZB of the amended Reserve Bank of India Act, 1934.
-The first such committee was constituted in September 2016.
+• Statutory basis: MPC constituted under Section 45ZB of the Reserve Bank of India Act, 1934 (amended).

 Leave a Reply